 Landing Page Automation.
 Landing pages are important to optimize conversion.
 An automation software helps you build landing pages in minutes without having to code or use HTML.

 The tool can also generate a funnel that helps leads in completing a purchase, which will help boost sales.
 You can track where a user is within the funnel and improve your strategy once you see a better opportunity.
+Combining this with a dedicated ad tracking platform will give you even more insight into the state of your advertising campaigns and allow you to optimize the relationship between your ads and your landing pages.
+This will help your landing pages convert visitors faster through more holistic advertising campaigns.

 Customer Relationship Management Automation.
 A CRM is one of the main features most SaaS companies need in their marketing automation software.
 This will help you collect and aggregate customer information all in one place or dashboard.